 The authors of the ceramic tiles were artists, also spouses – Nadezhda and Stanislav Zherdev, they invented a whole clay world of animals, made in a ceramics workshop at the local factory of reinforced concrete products.
 On the first floor, the owl Sonya and the squirrel Mashenka greeted visitors.
 Norilsk residents, both big and small, entered the cafe open-mouthed.

-For other issues of our photo project about the history of the city and the combine, go to the History spot section.
+For other publications of our photo project about the history of the city and the combine, go to the History spot section.

 Text: Svetlana Samohina, Photo: Nornickel Polar Division archive